Are You a Candidate for LASIK?

 LASIK Eye Surgery

-Laser eye surgery is one of the most popular options for treating myopia, hyperopia, and astigmatism.
+Laser eye surgery in Toronto is one of the most popular options for treating myopia, hyperopia, and astigmatism.
 The LASIK procedure, like other forms of refractive surgery, reshapes your cornea so that light can be focused on the retina.
 This allows for better vision.
 Images are usually focused towards the retina at the back of your eye.
 Blurred vision can result from nearsightedness, farsightedness, or astigmatism.
 Blurred vision can be corrected with contact lenses or glasses.
 Refraction can be corrected by reshaping your cornea, the transparent dome-shaped tissue in the front of the eye.

 Laser refractive surgery can be performed in many ways.
 LASIK, the most well-known and commonly used type of laser refractive surgery is by far the most popular.
 This article will include the use of “LASIK” for all kinds of laser eye surgery.
 Many people have never had to see an eye surgeon or LASIK.
 Talking to a trusted eye doctor is a good place to start when looking for an eye surgeon.
 Ask family and friends who’ve had success with LASIK.